Aditya-Tiwari-ADT/KT/Angular/Rxjs.md

 # RxJS in Angular 17 — Comprehensive Notes

 RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using Observables.
-It is the backbone of asynchronous operations in Angular.
+It’s the backbone of asynchronous operations in Angular.

 ## 1. What is RxJS?